theKastle/ci/README.md

 </p>

 ## Introduction
-This project is for a Travis CI Seminar.
+This project is for a Travis CI & Jenkins Seminar

 The project includes a very simple **Calculator webapp**.